List of lakes of Pakistan

 Pakistan is home to many natural and man-made lakes and reservoirs.
-The largest lake in Pakistan is the Manchar Lake.
+The largest lake in Pakistan, and also one of the largest in South Asia, is the Manchar Lake.
 The lake is spread over an area of over 100 sqmi.

-The highest lakes in Pakistan are the Paristan Lake and Shimshal Lake, which both are at an altitude of over 4755 m.
+The highest lakes in Pakistan are the Paristan Lake and the two Shimshal Lakes, all three of which are at an altitude of over 4755 m.
 The second-highest lake in Pakistan is the Karambar Lake, which is located at an altitude of 4272 m, is the 33rd highest lake in the world.
-A recent Google map analysis revealed more than 500 lakes in northern Pakistan (mainly Gilgit-Baltistan and Chitral region), many of these lakes are still nameless and even undiscovered to even local population.
+A recent Google map analysis revealed more than 500 lakes in northern Pakistan (mainly Gilgit-Baltistan and Chitral region), many of these lakes are still nameless and undiscovered to even the local population.